Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Results

 The double-differential cross-section of the \theX state relative to that of the \psitwos meson is measured as a function of \pt and $y$ using $pp$ collision data taken at centre-of-mass energies of $\sqrt{s}=8$ and 13\tev.
 The analysis assumes unpolarised production (a study on the impact of polarisation is described in Appendix~\ref{sec:polar}).
 For the per-year measurements at 13\tev, the combination of the cross-section ratios is performed using the Best Linear Unbiased Estimate (BLUE) method~\cite{Lyons:1988rp,Valassi:2003mu,Valassi:2013bga}.
 The weighted average of these measurements is calculated by minimising the total uncertainty of the result and accounting for correlations between per-year measurements.
-The systematic uncertainties due to the $M_{\jpsipipi}$ and $t_z$ fit are considered to be $100\,\%$ correlated, and the statistical and systematic uncertainties due to PID and tracking are considered to be uncorrelated.
 The cross-section ratios for promptly and nonpromptly produced mesons measured with the 8 and 13\tev data samples as a function of \pt and $y$ are shown in Figs.~\ref{fig:cs_ratio_12} and~\ref{fig:cs_ratio_run2}, respectively.
-The ratios, integrated over the kinematic region $4 < \pt < 20$ \gevc and $2.0 < y < 4.5$, are obtained to be
+The cross-section times branching ratios of the \theX over \psitwos, integrated over the kinematic region $4 < \pt < 20$ \gevc and $2.0 < y < 4.5$, are obtained to be

 where the first uncertainties are statistical and the second systematic.

 The double ratio of the prompt \theX and \psitwos production cross-sections between 13 and 8\tev is also calculated using the measured cross-section ratio for 8\tev and the combined ratio for 13\tev.
 Figure~\ref{fig:cs_double_ratio} shows the double ratio of production cross-sections as a function of \pt integrated over the kinematic region $2.0<y<4.5$.
 A first-order polynomial of the form $R^{\rm{13\,TeV}}/R^{\rm{8\,TeV}}=a_0+a_1\pt$ is used to fit the double ratio, yielding $a_{0} = 0.99 \pm 0.23$ and a slope of $a_{1} = (4\pm23)\times10^{-3} (\gevc)^{-1}$, consistent with zero.